thinkUXca/jekyll-now/case-studies/tripseer.md

 <div class="row case-study">
   <div class="col-xs-10 col-xs-offset-1 col-sm-8 col-sm-offset-2 col-md-6 col-md-offset-3">
     <h2>The Challenge</h2>
     <p>TripSeer is a web application offering intelligent trip planning and itinerary management.
 It allows users to create trips with multiple destinations, and manage accommodations, activities, and travel methods between their destinations.
-The client approached us because they were concerned that while the application was rich with features, it was too complex for users to manage easily.</p>
+The client approached us because they were concerned that while the application was rich with features, it was "too complex and difficult for users to learn".</p>
   </div>
 </div>